I really wonder what my neighbors think when a humongous trailer truck backs into my driveway and slides out the ramp from the back.

-- Vitacost – Stacy Makes Cents will explain the beauty of Vitacost to you – I shopped for food there after seeing her picture on Facebook:
+- Vitacost – Stacy Makes Cents will explain the beauty of Vitacost to you (link no longer available) – I shopped for food there after seeing her picture on Facebook:

 Then when I made an order, it came smelling like pickle juice and looking like this:

 You’re seeing wet, open boxes of crackers, dented cans, and fragile apple chips crammed in the middle of the box, under the crackers.
 I thought, “Whaaaa???”

 My mad detective skills led me to believe the the UPS man dropped something very, very heavy on my box – then repackaged it so he wouldn’t get caught. !!!
 Seriously.
 Vitacost handled the situation well and refunded me for the pickle jar that was missing, and I could have had replacements for the crackers, but I decided that since the inner packaging wasn’t damaged, I wasn’t willing to take the time to send them back.